SharanyaT1/Power-BI_-Data-Analysis-Dashboard/README.md

-# Power-BI_-Data-Analysis-Dashboard
+# 📊  Power BI Data-Analysis Dashboard for Chocolate sales

-## Project Overview
+### 🔍 Project Overview
 This project aims to analyse Chocolates Sales Data of a fictitious company called 'Awesome Chocolates'.
-Data is analysed and visualised in Power BI to provide insights into Total Sales, shipments, costs, profits and much more.
-It also shows sales persons performance and Products Performance tables, Shipment Analysis and Trends. one can also filter the data visualisation based on selected location/s and/or selected product/s.
+Data is analysed and visualised in Power BI to provide insights into Total Sales, shipments, costs, profits and discount performance across regions, categories, and customer segments.
+The dashboard supports dynamic filtering and helps uncover patterns and trends for better business decision-making.

 ## Data Sources
 The primary dataset used for this analysis is 'ac-sample-data.xlsx' file, containing detailed information about Shipment Data, Dimension Data, Calendar Table.